marco262/my_wiki/data/onednd/class/barbarian.md

 While active, your Rage has the following effects:

 **Damage Resistance.** You have Resistance to Bludgeoning, Piercing, and Slashing damage.
-**Rage Damage.** When you make an attack with a weapon using Strength or an Unarmed Strike and deal damage to the target, you gain a bonus to the damage that increases as you gain levels as a Barbarian, as shown in the Rage Damage column of the Barbarian table.
+**Rage Damage.** When you make an attack with a weapon using Strength or an [[glossary:Unarmed Strike]] and deal damage to the target, you gain a bonus to the damage that increases as you gain levels as a Barbarian, as shown in the Rage Damage column of the Barbarian table.
 **Strength Advantage.** You have Advantage on Strength checks and Strength saving throws.
 **No Concentration or Spells.** You can't maintain Concentration, and you can't cast spells.

-The Rage lasts until the end of your next turn, and it ends early if you don Heavy Armor or have the Incapacitated condition.
+The Rage lasts until the end of your next turn, and it ends early if you don Heavy Armor or have the [[glossary:Incapacitated]] condition.
 If your Rage is still active on your next turn, you can extend the Rage for another round by doing one or more of the following:

 * Make an attack roll against an enemy.
 * Force an enemy to make a saving throw.